ale4710/vndspcpl/README.txt

 on android or ios...
 basically, it is untested.
-they are most likely not supported, due to how these operating systems deal with accessing the filesystem.
+they are most likely not supported, due to how these operating systems deal with accessing the filesystem. at the moment i am blocking mobile from running this program.

 --[[ options ]]--